 · Do not feed your pet after midnight (or 12 a.m.) the night before the animal is scheduled for surgery.

 · Water is fine until 7 a.m. the day of surgery.

 · Dogs must arrive on a leash or in a carrier; cats must arrive in a carrier.
 If you do not have a carrier, a cardboard cat box may be purchased ahead of time at the clinic.

 · Drop-off time for all spay/neuter appointments is at 7:30am, please expect wait up to one hour for morning check in.

 · You will need to fill out paperwork the morning of your appointment.
 Please schedule your morning accordingly as it will take about 30-45 minutes for check in process.

 · Persons checking in or picking up animals must be at least 18 years of age.

 · Pick-up time is between 4 and 5 p.m. on the same day of your pet’s surgery.

 · Optional: You may want to groom your pets before their appointment dates as they should not bathe for 14 days after surgery.

 1. Keep your pet quiet and indoors.
-No running, jumping, playing, swimming, or other strenuous activity for seven to 10 days.
+No running, jumping, playing, swimming, or other strenuous activity for 7-10 days.
 Inside they’ll be able to stay clean, dry, and warm.
-No baths during this recovery period, when dogs need to go outside, walk them on leash.
+No baths during this recovery period.
+When dogs need to go outside, walk them on leash.